AnjaliSajeevan/AnjaliSajeevan/README.md

 ### Hi there 👋

-I am pursuing Masters in Information Systems at Northeastern University,Boston.
+I am Anjali, currently pursuing Masters in Information Systems at Northeastern University,Boston.

 ### Languages and Tools